Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: A Bayesian Framework to Context Trees

 \begin{definition} A function on trees $F: \mathcal{T}_L \rightarrow \mathbb{R}$ is called a \textit{context-tree function} if it can be written as a product of a non-negative function on nodes $f: \mathcal{N}(\tau_{\text{MAX}}) \rightarrow \mathbb{R}^+_0$ evaluated at the contexts.
 That is, for every $\tau \in \mathcal{T}_L$,

-In this case, we denote the associated function on nodes by the lowercase version of the letter used for the context-tree function. \end{definition}
+In this case, we call the associated function on nodes $f$ the \textit{weight function}, and we always denote it by the lowercase version of the letter used for the context-tree function. \end{definition}

 It is straightforward to see that not all functions on trees satisfy this property, which may be somewhat restrictive.
-For instance, the depth function $\ell(\tau)$ and any constant function $F(\tau)=c$ with $c\neq 0, 1$, do not satisfy it.
+For instance, the depth function $\ell(\tau)$ and any constant function $F(\tau) = c$ with $c\neq 0, 1$, do not satisfy it.
 On the other hand, since our interest lies in context trees, it is natural to consider functions that depend explicitly on the set of contexts.

-\cite{Nakahara_2022} developed a study of a similar class of functions on trees, which are decomposed as:
+\cite{Nakahara_2022} study of a similar class of functions on trees, which are decomposed as:

+for some functions on nodes $g$ and $h$.
 In particular, they introduce a new class of distributions generated by a branching process with potentially different branching probabilities for each node, generalizing the distribution presented by \cite{kontoyiannis2022bayesiancontexttreesmodelling}.
 It should be noted that this type of function can be rewritten as a context-tree function by incorporating the contribution of the product over the inner nodes into the product over the leaves.
 This is possible since every inner node $\mathbf{s}^\prime \in \tau^c$ is an ancestor of a specific set of leaves.
-However, considering only the product over the leaves, the natural branching interpretation is obscured.
-For example, the CTW distribution can be defined as a branching process with a fixed branching probability of $1/2$, and the probability of a specific tree is then the product of branching and non-branching probabilities across all its nodes.
-But when it is expressed strictly in terms of its leaves, this intuitive branching mechanism is no longer visible, see its form in Appendix \ref{sup-B}.
-This demonstrates that, while we gain notational simplicity by using context-tree functions, we lose the direct interpretation of the branching process.

 In Table \ref{table_ex} we show some examples of context-tree functions.
 For the $l$-depth and target $l$-depth functions, $0 \leq l \leq L$ denotes a specific depth of interest and $c>1$ is an arbitrary constant.
 In the $a$-renewal indicator function, $a \in \mathcal{A}$ is a fixed symbol and $\mathcal{T}_L^a$ is the set of all $a$-renewing trees, see \cite{VictorNancy}.
 For exponential functions, the parameter $\alpha$ is any fixed positive real number.
-Finally, for CTW functions, $N(\tau)$ represents the number of leaves of $\tau$ with length of at most $L$ and $\beta \in (0, 1)$ is previously chosen.
+Finally, for CTW and BCT functions, $L(\tau)$ represents the number of leaves of $\tau$ with length less than $L$ and $\beta \in (0, 1)$ is previously chosen.